dhamaniasad/awesome-machine-learning/README.md

 - [Frameworks](#frameworks) - Frameworks for machine learning which can be used to make your own ML projects
 - [Libraries](#libraries) - Machine learning libraries that do one thing and do it well
 - [Learning](#learning) - Resources to help you learn more about machine learning
+- [Examples](#examples) - Example machine learning projects and implementations to look at while learning

 ## Visualization